k1ro/emrio/README.md

 See the [LICENSE](./LICENSE) file for details.

+---

+## Acknowledgements
+This work was supported by the Research Institute for Humanity and Nature, Project No. 14200135 (K.K.).

+---

 ## Reference

 - Katafuchi, Y., Li, X., Moran, D., Yamada, T., Fujii, H., & Kanemoto, K. (2025).
 Construction of An Enterprise-Level Global Supply Chain Database. *Nature Communications*, Accepted.